Why Is My Lower Body in Pain After Running & Walking?

-How come I can run 10 miles Saturday a.m. with no soreness, but walking 8 miles slowly leaves my entire lower body in pain?
+Dear K and A: How come I can run 10 miles Saturday morning with no soreness, but slowly walking 8 miles leaves my entire lower body in pain?
 Sunday I rested.
 Monday I did a 5 mile easy run that felt great.
-It was Tuesday’s slow 8 mile walk that made me sore again!
+Then Tuesday’s slow 8 mile walk made me sore again!
 Sherry, the Deep South, USA

-Essentially, elevating your core temperature (and thereby henceforthwith and so forthy warming up the muscles) within 24 hours of the original cardio exercise will help prevent muscle soreness later on.
+Essentially, elevating your core temperature (and thereby henceforthwith and so forthy warming up the muscles) within 24 hours of the original cardio activity will help prevent muscle soreness later on.
 You don’t have to repeat the 10 mile run, but a walk of just ten minutes should do the trick.
 It could be the running is making you sore, and that you simply aren’t feeling it until one or two days later.
 Then walking gets all the blame.
 Instead blame DOMS.

 Kymberly: Running is powered primarily by calves and quads.
 Walking is powered by glutes and shins (and therefore a great cross training or complementary cardio activity).
 So if you are used to running and added the walking recently, then your body may simply have been adapting to using your muscles in a new or different way.
 I am not sure if the pace has anything to do with the soreness unless the slow pace dictated or created an unusual gait that did not work for you biomechanically.Walking & Running Are Opposites, powered by complementary muscle pairs: quads and calves vs glutes and shins.
 Click To Tweet

-A: Door #3 – If it’s not delayed muscle soreness, could your pain be caused from overuse?
+Alexandra: Door #3 – If it’s not delayed muscle soreness, could your pain be caused from overuse?
 Is it standard for you to do 31 miles in a 4-day span?
 Somewhere in here I’ll throw out the concept of post-run stretching…oh, there, I just did!
-With your entire lower body in pain, have you considered shin splints or your Q-angle?
-If you have fairly wide hips and/or a narrow stance, then your knees might be the ones yelling “ouchy.”
+Could be you also need more recovery time between runs and walks.

 Photo credit: Photobucket